vb-consulting/Norm.net/Documentation/reference/methods.md

     .Execute("update my_table set value = 1 where id = 1");
 ```

-- Note: to set all commands into a prepared (or compiled) mode - use `Configure` method in your program startup:
+- Note: to set all commands into a prepared (or compiled) mode - use the `Configure` method in your program startup:

 ```csharp
 //